publiccodenet/about/activities/membership-growth/membership-proposal-template.md

 ## How the Foundation for Public Code can help your organization

-The Foundation for Public Code is currently working with over 20 public organizations around Europe (including small municipalities, big cities, regional and national governments) on an open and collaborative process for developing reusable software components.
-Its aim is to help public organizations procure, develop and maintain code together.
+We are currently working with over 20 public organizations around Europe (including small municipalities, big cities, regional and national governments) on an open and collaborative process for developing reusable software components.
+Our aim is to help public organizations procure, develop and maintain code together.

-For this a [Standard for Public Code](https://standard.publiccode.net/) has been developed.
-This is a collection of principles to help policy makers, managers, designers, developers and vendors work together to make code that is easy to understand, reuse and maintain.
+We developed a [Standard for Public Code](https://standard.publiccode.net/) for this purpose.
+The Standard is a collection of principles to help policy makers, managers, designers, developers and vendors work together to make code that is easy to understand, reuse and maintain.

-It also offers [codebase stewardship activities](https://about.publiccode.net/activities/codebase-stewardship/activities.html), which include a) reviewing the codebase (and all new additions to it) to make sure it complies with the Standard for Public Code, b) facilitating multi-stakeholder development between public and private organizations, c) helping with marketing to ensure public organizations understand the software and how to implement it, and d) supporting private sector parties to work effectively on these public-sector led software systems.
+We also offer [codebase stewardship activities](https://about.publiccode.net/activities/codebase-stewardship/activities.html), which include a) reviewing the codebase (and all new additions to it) to make sure it complies with the Standard for Public Code, b) facilitating multi-stakeholder development between public and private organizations, c) helping with marketing to ensure public organizations understand the software and how to implement it, and d) supporting private sector parties to work effectively on these public-sector led software systems.

 This will: